cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

     "certificationLevel": {
       "type": "integer",
       "enum": [0,1,2,3],
       "description": "Describes the action this certification certificate is claiming.
 For the moment, CERTIFY shall be used to claim a certification that meets the Certfication Standard.
 AUDIT shall be used to publish on-chain an audit that may not meet the Certification standard.
-Shall match the on-chain certificationLevel"
+Shall match the on-chain certificationLevel."
     },
     "certificateIssuer": {
       "type": "object",